 Mothership Kayaking in Gwaii Haanas

-Mothership Kayaking is the latest and greatest choice for those looking for the adventure and challenge of kayaking along with the comfort and decadence of staying aboard a 71-foot sailboat.
-We travel in style and comfort on the Ocean Light II to new locations and each day you will be given the opportunity to kayak along the spectacular British Columbia coastline – amongst the wild islands and along the magnificent shores with expert guides.
+Mothership Kayaking is the latest and greatest choice for those looking for the adventure and challenge of kayaking along with the comfort and decadence of staying aboard the Afterglow I. We travel in style and comfort on the Afterglow I to new locations and each day you will be given the opportunity to kayak along the spectacular British Columbia coastline – amongst the wild islands and along the magnificent shores with expert guides.
 You’ll enjoy delicious home-cooked meals and a warm, dry bed will await you each night.

-Your week of mothership kayaking aboard the Ocean Light II will give you access by sailboat and by kayak to the best Gwaii Haanas National Park (South Moresby) has to offer – from abandoned Haida villages such as T’anuu and Ninstints, to the magnificent Pacific northwest rain forest, to intriguing natural history displays, such as busy sea lion haul-outs and colourful intertidal areas.
+Your week of mothership kayaking aboard the Afterglow I will give you access by boat and by kayak to the best Gwaii Haanas National Park (South Moresby) has to offer – from abandoned Haida villages such as T’anuu and Ninstints, to the magnificent Pacific northwest rain forest, to intriguing natural history displays, such as busy sea lion haul-outs and colourful intertidal areas.

-Ocean Light II Adventures offers the only fully guided mothership kayaking expeditions in Gwaii Haanas
+Ocean Light Adventures offers the only fully guided mothership kayaking expeditions in Gwaii Haanas

 "My first glimpse of this beautiful place brought tears to my eyes, and I will leave with it forever in my memory"